andrewlkho/vim-fzotf/README.md

     imap <buffer> <C-F> <Plug>FZotF

-in my `ftplugin/tex.vim` which means that while in insert mode pressing Ctrl-F will bring up the interface for inserting a citation.
+in my `ftplugin/tex.vim` which means that while in insert mode pressing `CTRL-F` will bring up the interface for inserting a citation.